-BC34.
-Task Force members noted that the induced conversion guidance was established on the basis that an induced conversion differs from an extinguishment because it preserves the consideration that would have been issued in a contractual conversion.
-Under existing guidance, a settlement of a convertible debt instrument in which the form of consideration used to settle the instrument (for example, cash) differs from the form of consideration specified in the conversion privileges (for example, shares) is not eligible to be accounted for as a contractual conversion.
-Therefore, in developing the amendments in this proposed Update, Task Force members concluded that to qualify as an induced conversion, a transaction should include the issuance of all the consideration (in form and amount) that would be necessary to apply contractual conversion accounting.
-The Task Force observed that this would not limit the form or amount of any additional consideration offered to induce conversion.
+BC42.
+During initial deliberations, EITF members noted that the induced conversion guidance was established on the basis that an induced conversion differs from an extinguishment because it preserves the consideration that would have been issued in a contractual conversion.
+Under current guidance, a settlement of a convertible debt instrument in which the form of consideration used to settle the instrument (for example, cash or warrants) differs from the form of consideration specified in the conversion privileges (for example, common shares) is not eligible to be accounted for as a contractual conversion.
+Therefore, in developing the amendments in the proposed Update, EITF members concluded that to qualify as an induced conversion, a transaction should include the issuance of all the consideration (in form and amount) that would be necessary to apply contractual conversion accounting.
+The EITF observed that this would not limit the form or amount of any additional consideration offered to induce conversion.

-BC35.
-Task Force members also emphasized that the form and amount of consideration specified in the conversion privileges provided in the terms of the instrument affect not only whether a settlement is accounted for as a conversion, but also how diluted EPS is calculated for the instrument while it is outstanding.
-For example, the Task Force did not want to allow entities to be able to issue instruments that require the settlement of the principal in cash but that would be eligible for induced conversion accounting if the principal was ultimately settled in shares.
-Task Force members expressed concern that this would provide entities with structuring opportunities that could result in entities (a) issuing convertible debt instruments that have a less dilutive EPS impact while outstanding and then (b) avoiding the often less favorable income statement impact of extinguishment accounting when the instrument is settled.
+BC43.
+EITF members also emphasized that the form and amount of consideration specified in the conversion privileges provided in the terms of the instrument affect not only whether a settlement is accounted for as a conversion, but also how diluted EPS is calculated for the instrument while it is outstanding.
+For example, the EITF was concerned about an outcome in which entities would be able to issue convertible debt instruments that require the settlement of the principal in cash but would be eligible for induced conversion accounting if the principal was ultimately settled in shares.
+EITF members expressed concern that this would provide entities with structuring opportunities that could result in entities (a) issuing convertible debt instruments that have a less dilutive EPS impact while outstanding and then (b) avoiding the often less favorable income statement impact of extinguishment accounting when the instrument is settled.

-BC36.
-In summary, the Task Force concluded that while any revised guidance on induced conversions should be broadened to more clearly convey how it should be applied to debt instruments with cash conversion features, the preservation of the form and amount of consideration provided for in an instrument's conversion privileges should be a necessary criterion for a settlement to be considered an induced conversion.
-BC37.
-The Task Force also considered, but ultimately dismissed, an approach that would have focused on whether the fair value of the consideration offered was incremental to the consideration issuable under the instrument's conversion privileges, regardless of whether the form of the consideration was preserved in the offer.
-The Task Force considered this alternative approach because it would have aligned the accounting for transactions that result in similar (or identical) economics.
-The Task Force also considered that this approach may be less complex than the selected approach because outcomes would not vary depending on whether the form of consideration provided for in an inducement offer aligned with the form provided for in an instrument's conversion privileges.
-However, the Task Force expressed concern that this approach would result in most settlements of convertible debt instruments being accounted for as induced conversions, would be inconsistent with how changes in form affect the application of contractual conversion accounting, and could give rise to structuring opportunities that would result in both a more favorable EPS treatment and a more favorable income statement effect upon settlement.
+BC44.
+In summary, the EITF concluded that while any revised guidance on induced conversions should be broadened to more clearly convey how it should be applied to debt instruments with cash conversion features, the preservation of the form and amount of consideration provided for in an instrument's conversion privileges should be a necessary criterion for a settlement to be considered an induced conversion.

+BC45.
+The EITF also had considered, but ultimately dismissed, an approach that would have focused on whether the fair value of the consideration offered was incremental to the consideration issuable under the instrument's conversion privileges, regardless of whether the form of the consideration was preserved in the offer.
+The EITF considered this alternative approach because it would have aligned the accounting for transactions that result in similar (or identical) economics.
+The EITF also considered that this approach might be less complex than the selected approach because outcomes would not vary depending on whether the form of consideration provided for in an inducement offer aligned with the form provided for in an instrument's conversion privileges.
+However, the EITF expressed concern that this approach would result in most settlements of convertible debt instruments being accounted for as induced conversions, would be inconsistent with how changes in form affect the application of contractual conversion accounting, and could give rise to structuring opportunities that would result in both a more favorable EPS treatment and a more favorable income statement effect upon settlement.